hmans/statery/README.md

   )
 ```

-...as well as React components:
+...as well as React components, which will automatically be rerendered if any of the underlying data changes:

 ```tsx
 const BuyHouseButton = () => {